BIOL275-MSUM/eda-tdedvall/README.md

 created by humans, I would predict for solidago altissima to have a higher species frequency in less human disturbed area, such as Canada.
 Areas disturbed by humans can create harsh terrain for life to survive in.
-Certain negative characteristics present could prove to be nutrient taxing, along with other threats that could pose a greater risk to the fitness of solidago altissima.
+Certain negative terrain characteristics present could prove to be nutrient taxing, along with other threats that could pose a greater risk to the fitness of solidago altissima.

 # Introduction

-Solidago altissima (also known as the tall goldenrod) is a Northern American species of goldenrod wildflower and a member of the Asteraceae, the Sunflower family.
+Solidago altissima (also known as the tall goldenrod) is a Northern American species of goldenrod wildflower and a member of Asteraceae, the Sunflower family.
 It has a central stem, or stem clusters, 2 to 6 feet tall supporting masses of small, dark yellow, plume-like flowers.
 They are often found across large areas of the United States, northern parts of Mexico, and Canada.
 On rare occasions, Solidago altissima has been recorded in areas such as Japan, Africa, and southern parts of Asia.
 Their native habitat includes dry to moist roadsides, thickets, prairies & open woods, making Solidago altissima common in human populated areas.
 Solidago altissima is unique due to its tolerance of landscapes which have had human disturbance.
 The plant is able to tolerate uneven terrain, and has modest growing demands, which is the reason for their high tolerance of human disturbed landscapes.
 Another unique trait is the plant’s high plasticity to various soil types.
 Solidago altissima is able to grow in moist to dry soils, clay, clay loam, medium loam, sandy loam, sandy, and caliche type soils.
 These unique traits have allowed the plant to most frequently grow widespread in the North American/Canadian region.
 As well as, survive rough terrain caused by human disturbance.

 # Methods